yuanmaoxun/yuanmaoxun.github.io/_pages/about.md

 - Neural Networks
 - Neurocomputing
 - The Journal of Supercomputing
+- Computer Vision and Image Understanding (CVIU)
 - Machine Vision and Applications
 - IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTAR)
-- IEEE Geoscience and Remote Sensing Letters
+- IEEE Geoscience and Remote Sensing Letters (GRSL)
 - International Journal of Digital Earth (IJDE)
 - International Journal of Machine Learning and Cybernetics (IJMLC)